 Document and communicate the relevant patient information to

 Assess and initiate appropriate medical care for an adult,

 pediatric or geriatric patient of a medical or traumatic

 emergency under regional protocols or online medical control.

 Demonstrate the ability to reassess and modify the patient’s

 treatment as needed by changes in the patient’s condition.

 Document in writing the assessment and treatment of patients.

-Yes, eligible veterans are able to use their benefits to take the BLS and ALS courses.
 Please contact the Veterans Affairs office for more information.